neuefische/wd-flipped-classroom-curriculum/sessions/js-conditions-and-booleans/README.md

 The ternary expression always follows the formula: `condition ? value if true : value if false`.
 It evaluates to one of the values.
 And it can be assigned just like any other expression.

 Now our code looks much smaller.
-Bit it is important to acknologde that it is not always more readable than using an `if/else-statement`.
+But it is important to acknowledge that it is not always more readable than using an `if/else-statement`.

 Since expressions can be composed together, our code can be even shorter by using less intermediate